 Academy Film Scholars grants are awarded to scholars (both academically affiliated and non-affiliated) to support significant new works of film scholarship.

 Proposals must be submitted through our online application system by January 31, 2018.
-The link to the application platform will go live next week.
 Under no circumstances will extensions be granted.
 All applicants will be notified (via e-mail) of their proposal status in April 2018.

 - Promote diversity

 - Attract and engage broad new audiences for theatrical motion pictures